xvik/gradle-mkdocs-plugin/src/doc/docs/guide/configuration.md

         // allows changing root redirection to alias folder instead of exact version rootRedirectTo = '$docPath'
-        // publish repository uri (bu default the same as current repository) repoUri = null
+        // publish repository uri (bu default the same as current repository)
+        // [used by publication task]
+        repoUri = null
         // publication branch
+        // [used by publication task]
         branch = 'gh-pages'
         // publication comment
+        // [used by publication task]
         comment = 'Publish $docPath documentation'
-        // directory publication repository checkout, update and push repoDir = '.gradle/gh-pages'
+        // directory publication repository checkout, update and push
+        // [used by publication task]
+        repoDir = '.gradle/gh-pages'
     }
 }
 ```

+!!! tip
+    Options marked as `[used by publication task]` used ONLY during publication and so
+    would be ignored when build-only plugin version (`ru.vyarus.mkdocs-build`) used.

+    Not marked publication propeties used by `mkdocsBuild`

 By default: